sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 This guide should help you migrate from `@sbb-esta/angular-public`, `@sbb-esta/angular-business` and `@sbb-esta/angular-core` to `@sbb-esta/angular`.

-**Please update `@sbb-esta/angular` to v13 first and avoid directly adding version 14.
+**If you're using version 12 or below, please update `@sbb-esta/angular` to v13 first and avoid directly adding newer versions.
 This migration guide doesn't contain changes which were made after version 13**

 `@sbb-esta/angular` now contains all modules in either `standard` (previously public),